Botanical Overview

 6, depending on cultivar and micro-climate.
 The fruit are ripe when fully orange with

-no trace of green.
+no trace of green, usually in December.
 They do not ripen further after harvest.

 Storage after harvest: At room temperature, up